ken107/databind-js/README.md

 * Bind to arbitrary nodes in an object tree
 * Use your binding in arbitrarily complex JavaScript expressions
 * Declare your binding expressions directly in HTML, on the affected element
-* Easily define reusable view templates or components that integrates seamlessly with data-binding semantics
+* Easily define reusable views (components) that integrate seamlessly with data-binding semantics
 * Do all the above with the absolute minimal set of new directives and syntax that you'll have to learn
 * Easily customize and extend the framework